inet-framework/inet/showcases/visualizer/canvas/statistic/doc/index.rst

 Goals
 -----

-Usually, statistics collected while the simulation is running are analyzed only after the simulation has concluded.
-In contrast, while the simulation is running, it is difficult to follow what's happening in the model in terms of statistics.
-For example, in a video streaming network, seeing the throughput of each client gives a quick overview of whether the model is working as expected.
+Although statistical data collected during a simulation is typically analyzed after the simulation has completed, monitoring statistical data while the simulation is running can also provide valuable insights into the behavior of the model.
+For example, in a video streaming network, observing the throughput of each client can immediately indicate if the model is performing as expected.

-Statistics collected by submodules can be visualized at network nodes, on the top level canvas.
-This visualization could help in troubleshooting and the early detection of problems in simulation models.
-This showcase contains two example simulations, showing the basics and the more advanced features of the visualization.
+To aid in real-time monitoring, INET supports the visualization of statistics collected by arbitrary submodules of network nodes, and displayed near the icons representing the network nodes.
+This visualization can assist in troubleshooting and early detection of potential problems in simulation models.
+The showcase features two example simulations, demonstrating both basic and advanced features of the visualization.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/statistic <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/statistic>`__